Pan African Climate Justice Alliance: Influence

 Adhering to the principle of environmental justice, PACJA calls on African organizations and the international community to unwaveringly and correctly implement the Paris Agreement and continue to contribute to the 2030 Agenda.
 At the same time, the organization also advocates that governments take responsibility for actively promoting the development of environmental justice and social justice.
-Through partnerships, policy advocacy, and publicity activities, the necessity and urgency of climate action are emphasized.PACJA conveyed African countries' development expectations for climate change at high-level international summits such as COP28 and COP29, and proposed to solve the climate problems facing Africa through financial and technical assistance.
+Through partnerships, policy advocacy, and publicity activities, the necessity and urgency of climate action are emphasised.
+PACJA conveyed African countries' development expectations for climate change at high-level international summits such as COP28 and COP29, and proposed to solve the climate problems facing Africa through financial and technical assistance.

 PACJA actively participated in climate negotiations in Africa and the world and played a core role in helping Africa move towards fair climate and environmental policies.